New York City Department of Sanitation: Law Enforcement Division

 The Enforcement Division monitors compliance with administrative, recycling, and health laws governing the maintenance of clean streets, illegal posting and dumping, theft of recyclables, and proper storage and disposal of recycling and garbage by residents and businesses.
 It reports through the First Deputy Commissioner.

-Sanitation law enforcement officers (Police Division) are licensed and armed peace officers, as listed in New York State Criminal Procedure Law Section 2.10, subsection 59. and have limited powers of arrests in conjunction to their specialized functions.
+Sanitation law enforcement officers (Police Division) are licensed and armed New York City Special Patrolman in connection with their special duties of employment.
+Such designation confers limited New York State Peace Officer powers upon the employee, pursuant to New York State Criminal Procedure Law § 2.10 sub(59). and have limited powers of arrests in conjunction to their specialized functions.
 Sanitation enforcement agents are unarmed civilians who undergo a comprehensive classroom and field-training program.

-The Enforcement Division's Canine Unit patrols throughout the city and issue notices of violation for quality-of-life violations, such as unleashed dogs, littering, and failure to remove canine waste and noxious liquids.
+The Enforcement division has a civilian unit known as Sanitation enforcement agents who assist with some of the tasks as their counterparts have with the issuance of commercial and residential rules of the administration code, Illegal posting on public streets.

 Environmental Enforcement and the Permit Inspection Unit

 The primary responsibility of the Permit Inspection Unit is the enforcement of Local Law 40, governing the permit and inspection processes of solid waste transfer stations and fill material operations within the city.
 Environmental police officers conduct regular inspections to ensure compliance with the rules and regulations relating to these activities.

 The Permit Inspection Unit issues permits and conducts regular inspections of putrescible and non-putrescible transfer stations, fill material transfer stations, and fill material operations that involve the grading, leveling, or improvement of property.
 It also plays a main role in identifying and closing illegal transfer stations and dump sites, and works closely with DSNY Legal Affairs and various city, state, and federal agencies.

 The Environmental Enforcement Unit enforces Local Laws 70 and 75, governing the storage, transportation, and disposal of asbestos and regulated medical waste.
 Environmental enforcement unit respond to incidents involving the improper disposal of chemicals, household hazardous waste, low-level radioactive waste, and medical waste.
 The unit also conducts inspections of hospitals and nursing homes to ensure proper disposal of regulated medical waste, and inspects medical practices operating in multi-dwelling buildings to ensure compliance with Local Law 41.